zhouyulab/igia/README.md

 The expected run time for demo on a "normal" desktop computer is about 4 minutes, and the results from IGIA will be generated in `/path/to/igia/tests/igia_demo`.

-The expected output include several `iso*.bed12` files, a set of assembled transcripts in BED12 format, and 4 `*.bed6` files for different genomic elements identified.
+The expected output, as in `tests/igia_demo_expected`, include several `iso*.bed12` files, a set of assembled transcripts in BED12 format, and 4 `*.bed6` files for different genomic elements identified.

-For IGIA assembled transcripts, isoF and isoA are the most reliable annotations.
+For IGIA assembled transcripts, isoF class transcripts are the most reliable isoforms.
 For details, please refer IGIA manuscript.

 # Instructions for use